axean/tergite-frontend/README.md

 -   [ ] Implementation and tests for app token generation
 -   [ ] Implementation and tests for app token view
 -   [ ] Implementation and tests for app token deletion
+-   [ ] Add autocomplete for projects when generating tokens
 -   [ ] Implementation and tests for search capability on project list page
--   [ ] Implementation and tests for search capability on app tokens list page
+-   [ ] Implementation and tests for search capability on tokens list page
 -   [ ] Implementation and tests for pagination on project list page
--   [ ] Implementation and tests for pagination on app tokens list page
+-   [ ] Implementation and tests for pagination on tokens list page

 ## License